smourier/JsRuntimeAot/README.md

 Obviously, the [Chakra Javascript Engine](https://en.wikipedia.org/wiki/Chakra_(JavaScript_engine)) is deprecated, however using it has some advantages:

 * It still works fine for most use cases.
-* It's performance is great.
+* It's performance is really decent.
 * It's installed in Windows (x86, x64, Arm64), so you don't have to distribute any native binaries, contrary to [Clearscript](https://github.com/microsoft/ClearScript) for example.
 * Although its deprecated, it's still maintained by Microsoft (I guess, at least for security fixes).
 * It has VARIANT <=> Javascript object conversion, which [ChakraCore](https://github.com/chakra-core/ChakraCore) hasn't.